monolayer/monorepo/packages/task-sqs-adapter/README.md

   Each task has a unique environment variable associated with for its queue: `MONO_TASK_${snakeCase(taskId).toUpperCase()}_SQS_QUEUE_URL`

-### Dispatcher

-Run your application with the task workload.
+- Run your application with the task workload.

 ### Worker